Dominicentek/SuperMarioJava/README.md

 * F2 - Screenshot
 * F3 - Open Console

+## Level Editor

+You can find the level editor here: https://dominicentek.github.io/SuperMarioJava, or you can find it offline in the `<project_root>/assets/levelbuilder/lvledit.html`

+The exported .lvl file has to be compressed using the GZIP algorithm.

+#### How to compress the .lvl file

+1. Place the .lvl file inside `<project_root>/assets/levels/` directory with the name `levelX.lvl` with `X` being a positive number.
+2. Run the Super Mario Java JAR file with `java -cp SuperMarioJava.jar com.smj.GZIPCompress`
+3. The level should be compressed and good to go.
+4. You can uncompress levels by running `java -cp SuperMarioJava.jar com.smj.GZIPUncompress` instead.

 ## Console Commands
 | Name        | Aliases         | Syntax               | Description                                        |
 |-------------|-----------------|----------------------|----------------------------------------------------|